Zubax/ampdrive_ad0510/manufacturing/readme.md

 3. copper_inner_l3
 4. copper_bottom_l4

-### Custom plastic parts
+### Plastic part

-Several 3D-printed plastic parts are needed for the assembly:
+One custom 3D-printed plastic part is needed for the assembly: motor phase wires interface.

-- Motor phase wires interface
-- PCB spacers

-The parts should be printed using a generic FDM 3D printer using ABS filament.
+It can be printed using a generic FDM 3D printer using ABS filament.
 The recommended settings are as follows:

 * Nozzle diameter: 0.3-0.4 mm